swidtags/rpm2swidtag/README.md

-                        Evidence/@deviceId string, defaults to hostname --primary-only        do not generate supplemental tags --print-tagid         compute and print tagId(s) to standard output
+                        Evidence/@deviceId string, defaults to hostname --primary-only        do not generate supplemental tags --print-tagid         compute and print tagId(s) to standard output --preserve-signing-template
+                        keep the XML signing template in the output (for subsequent signing)

 config options:
   --config FILE         location of the configuration file